web-at-berkeley/frontend-interview-fa23/README.md

 **Congratulations!** To submit your project, please make sure your project is in a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one.
 If you are unable to create one, please email us immediately.
 The Gradescope course code is `601283`.
 You will see two different assignments: `Frontend Project` and `Backend Project`. _Please only submit to Frontend Technical Project._ You can ignore Backend Technical Project.

-The technical project will be due by Monday, 9/4 at 11:59 PM PST.
+The technical project will be due by Tuesday, 9/5 at 10:00 AM PST.
 We will be unable to respond to clarification emails sent in after then.
 If you have any questions about the project, please let us know before then by email.
 Also reach out if you have any issues with the Gradescope submission (note that there is no autograder for this project so we will be reviewing your code manually).

 Please be ready to run your web app locally for the technical interview!
 This means being able to view your web app in a browser and interact with it.